rachitrajm/Dota-2-Game-Results-Classification/README.md

 4. Game type (eg. Ranked)

-5. - end: Each element is an indicator for a hero.
+5. to end: Each element is an indicator for a hero.
 Value of 1 indicates that a player from team '1' played as that hero and '-1' for the other team.
 Hero can be selected by only one player each game.
 This means that each row has five '1' and five '-1' values.

 #### Algorithms: